 Cara Stacey is a South African musician, composer and researcher.
-She is a pianist and plays southern African musical bows (umrhubhe, uhadi, makhoyane).
-Cara is a founding member of Inclement Quartet and collaborates with percussionist and drummer Sarathy Korwar in the project Pergola.
+She is a pianist and plays southern African musical bows (umrhubhe, uhadi, makhweyane).
+Beyond her solo work, Cara collaborates with percussionist and drummer Sarathy Korwar in the project Pergola and is a member of the Cape Town-based Shh..Art Ensemble, and Inclement Quartet.
 Her debut album 'Things that grow' features Shabaka Hutchings, Seb Rochford, Ruth Goller, and Crewdson (released in September 2015, Kit Records).

 Photo credit : Pierre Burger, James Drew (Daylight Music)